gallochris/cbb-docs/hugo_source/content/efficiency/02-possessions.md

 #### Example

-Let's take at the 2018 NCAA Tournament game between Marshall and Wichita State.
+Let's take at the 2019 National Championship Game between Virginia and Texas Tech.

-Marshall attempted 60 shots, recorded 7 offensive rebounds, 9 turnovers, and attempted 22 free throws.
-This results in 72.45 possessions.
+Virginia attempted 59 shots, recorded 11 offensive rebounds, 11 turnovers, and attempted 23 free throws.
+This results in 69.93 possessions.

-`Possessions = 60 - 7 + 9 + (.475 * 22) = 72.45`
+`Possessions = (59 - 11) + 11 + (.475 * 23) = 69.93`

-Wichita State attempted 65 shots, grabbed 16 offensive rebounds, turned the ball over 15 times, and attempted 17 free throws.
+Texas Tech attempted 66 shots, grabbed 9 offensive rebounds, turned the ball over 8 times, and attempted 15 free throws.
 That's 78.30 possessions.

-`Possessions = 65 - 16 + 15 + (.475 * 17) = 72.08`
+`Possessions = (66 - 9) + 8 + (.475 * 15) = 70.63`

-The average of these two numbers is 78.27.
+The average of these two numbers is 70.28.

-The game had around **72 total possessions** \(Marshall won 81-75\).
+The game had around **70 total possessions** \(Virginia won 85-77 in overtime\).

 This is the foundation that is used to manage how efficient each team was in the game.